-The Board currently comprises 12 directors, including 10 non-executive directors.
-Details of the directors, including their skills, experience and year of appointment, are set out in the 2014 annual report.
+The Board currently comprises 11 directors, including nine non-executive directors.
+Details of the directors, including their skills, experience and year of appointment, are set out in the 2015 annual report.

 Committees of the Board

-The Board has established an Audit Committee, a Nomination Committee, a Remuneration Committee and a Gresham Mandate Review Committee, as standing committees to assist with the discharge of its responsibilities.
+The Board has established an Audit and Risk Committee, a Nomination Committee, a Remuneration Committee and a Gresham Mandate Review Committee, as standing committees to assist with the discharge of its responsibilities.

-Details of the current membership and composition of each committee are set out in the 2014 annual report.
+Details of the current membership and composition of each committee are set out in the 2015 Corporate Governance Statement.

 Appointment of new directors

 As part of the Nomination Committee’s oversight of Board succession planning, it is also responsible for identifying suitable candidates to fill Board vacancies as and when they arise, or to identify candidates to complement the existing Board, and make recommendations to the Board on their appointment.